|Nutrition Facts (per serving)|

 What Recipes Are Similar to Hungarian Lecsó?

-- French Ratatouille: This traditional vegetable stew originated as a poor man’s dish in Nice, France.
+- French Ratatouille: This traditional vegetable stew originated as an inexpensive dish in Nice, France.
 These days, the stew is known and loved around the world and is often considered gourmet fare.

 - Serbian Ajvar: This roasted eggplant-sweet-pepper mixture is sometimes referred to as vegetarian caviar.
 It can be mashed or left chunky, depending on personal taste, and served as a relish or vegetable, or spread on country-style white bread like pogacha as an appetizer.
 Its smoky flavor is a great match for grilled or roasted meats, especially lamb.